alexchelba/PDIoT---App/README.md

 This repo hosts the Android code for a Human Activity Recognition application.
 I teamed up with 2 other students, and while they developed the Machine Learning models, I worked on the Android development.
 We had to make use of two sensors: Respeck and Thingy.
 We received a basic Android application, which allowed us to connect to the sensors, collect data with them and watch the live processing of sensor data on a graph.
 We were tasked with developing it further.
 The main feature we had to build was a real-time activity recognition system.
 Any other additional features were a bonus which contributed to higher mark for the technical side.
 The final version of the app features a login system and a live activity recognition system.
 The users can also view past activity sessions - the app saves information of each time the live activity recognition system is used.
-The installation and user guide describes the features in detail.
+The installation and user guide describes the added features in detail.
 The report is technical - everything about implementation is in there.